 During the inferencing phase, as having transparency around deployed models empowers executives to understand "when deployed" how the model is working and how its decisions are treating and impacting people in real life.

 Interpretability with Azure Machine Learning

-azureml.interpret, the main package, containing functionalities supported by Microsoft.
+azureml.interpret, contains functionalities supported by Microsoft.

-pip install azureml-interpret-contrib for general use, and
+pip install azureml-interpret for general use.

 How to interpret your model

 Using the classes and methods in the SDK, you can:

 - Explain model prediction by generating feature importance values for the entire model and/or individual datapoints.